garrandall/popular-music-data/tracks/-i-washed-my-hands-in--muddy-water-johnny-rivers.md

 I must have washed my hands in a muddy stream

 I asked the jailer, said Whens my time up?
-He said Son, you know we wont forget
+He said Son, you know we won't forget
 And if you try and just keep your hands clean, uh huh Why we may just make a good man of you yet